kawamataryo/hasura-vue-chat-app/README.md

 ```

 After starting the container, access to [http://localhost:8000/console](http://localhost:8000/console).
-In hasura console, create `messages` table.
-Like the following sentence.
+The `messges` table is automatically created.
+Like the following table.

 |column|type|
 |---|---|